 - A PEG tube is not a viable option to be created, such as in patients with cancers that are at high risk of seeding or with respiratory complications;

 - Patients cannot undergo endoscopic procedures such as issues in the anatomic structures of the pharynx;

 - A previous unsuccessful PEG insertion attempt.

 In the creation of a RIG, gastropexy is used to create the gastrostomy tract.
 The structure is then secured and supported in its place by skin fasteners and sutures along the abdominal wall.
-There are several types of tubing used in creating a RIG access site, but the same care performed for patients with PEG tube is followed.
+Several types of tubing are used in creating a RIG access site, but the same care performed for patients with PEG tubes is followed.

 Nursing Care for Patients with PEG Tubes

 Apart from ensuring that the tube remains in place and is free of infections, there are also other care requisites that you should remember in handling these patients.
 Below are the most common nursing considerations for patients with PEG tubes: